yugabyte/yugabyte-db/docs/content/preview/explore/multi-region-deployments/synchronous-replication-ysql.md

 - Use the same cloud provider as your application.
 - Locate your cluster in the same region as your application.

-To further improve performance, designate the region closest to your client as the preferred region for all the tablet leaders.
-The preferred region handles all read and write requests from clients.
-For multi-row or multi-table transactional operations, colocating the leaders in a single zone or region can help reduce the number of cross-region network hops involved in executing a transaction and, as a result, improve performance.
+To further improve performance, you can designate the region closest to your client as the preferred region for all the tablet leaders.
+This places all the leaders in the preferred region, and as a result, the preferred region handles all read and write requests from clients.
+For multi-row or multi-table transactional operations, colocating the leaders in a single zone or region can help reduce the number of cross-region network hops involved in executing a transaction.

 The following command sets the preferred zone to `aws.us-west-2.us-west-2a`: